hdep/powershell/README.md

 # powershell
 powershell script to create AD users

-To run this script you need administrator right and a csv file.
+To run this script you need administrator privileges and a csv file.

 the csv file should looks like :